occamLab/eye-helper-cv/OT_res/OT_res_README.md

 ####kp_pickles
 - for when we decided to just generate all the keypoints once and put them into pickles for future use. :) definitely a timesaver.

-####meanshift
-- screenshots from first attempts with meanshift. beware - matching was done query to training rather than the other way around; so these screenshots aren't as accurate as they should be.

 ####pickles_day30
 - pickled the results from day 30 work (see blog post for deets)